5 of my favourite walks near Ambleside and Windermere

 cathedral quarry walk little langdal best route map

 I’ve put in this list a relatively short walk to Cathedral Quarry Caves as it offers something a little different for the Lake District and is a great one for kids too.
-It remains one of my most popular blog posts.
+It remains one of my most popular blog posts on this website.
+The walk starts at Little Langdale, about 15 mins drive from Ambleside.
 The caves at Cathedral Quarry are a small network of interlinked quarries above Little Langdale that where mined hundreds of years ago, and although now disused, they are maintained and kept open for free by the National Trust.
 The impressive main chamber inside Cathedral Quarry is indeed ‘Cathedral like’ and you can understand how the place gets its name.
 They are a brilliant little destination for a short walk and kids will also love exploring the caves.

 4